TilloStralka/FinanceGrouper/README.md

 ## Features

+* read your expanses and income as csv and makes it available for python
 * view your balance over the entire exported CSV time-range - or over the last N months
 * view pie charts of your expenses and income
   * find out your largest expenses to optimise them